SugiharaLab/EDM_Documentation/docs/edm_functions.md

 the embedding (using [`Embed()`](../edm_functions/#embed) for time-delay embedding if desired, add a first column of time), then pass this embedding to `SMap` with appropriately specified `columns`, `E`, and `embedded = true`.
+The [`Embedding.py`](https://github.com/SugiharaLab/pyEDM/blob/master/pyEDM/etc/apps/Embedding.py) application can be used to perform the embedding and insert the time vector for input to `SMap`.

 ** Linear System Solver ** :
 In `pyEDM`: The default LAPACK SVD solver `dgelss()` can be replaced with